Kyriosity/read-write/README+/software/ArcDeco/README+/02.BigPict/README.md

 ## Background

-To avoid image overloading, the background wasn't layed - the sheets of resulting code with data and documentation.
+<div title="Just imagine them behind the objects.">To avoid image overloading, the background wasn't laid - the sheets of resulting code with data and documentation.</div>

-Just imagine them behind the objects.

 ## What's next

-This work of _art naif_ may look juvenile but let's dive deeper into details in the following chapters.
+Let's dive deeper behind pictures of _art naif_ in the following chapters.

-🔚 MK CMN END